GDB quick reference

 Common GDB commands

-The gdb debugger has a tremendous amount of features packed into it, allowing you to control program execution, observe and trace runtime behavior, examine and change registers and memory, and much more.
-Below is a table of gdb commands for common actions.
+The gdb debugger has many features packed into it, allowing you to control program execution, observe and trace runtime behavior, examine and change registers and memory, and much more.
+Below is a table of gdb commands for common use cases.
 Make it your goal to get these basic commands under your belt now and plan to keep learning and extending your mastery from here.
-Becoming a wizard at using gdb is a major superpower for a programmer to have!
+Becoming facile at wrangling gdb is a major superpower for a programmer to have!

-Pro-tip The table below lists the full name of the command but most can be abbreviated to save your overworked fingers.
-For example, info registers can be invoked as i r, break can be invoked b, print/x is shortened to p/x, and so on.
+Pro-tip In the table, we identify commands by their full name but most can be abbreviated to save your overworked fingers.
+For example, info registers can be invoked as i r, break is just b, print/x can be shortened to p/x, and so on.

 General